There are two approaches to discussing glutathione side effects:

 SAMe is contraindicated for people with bipolar disorder because it is known to increase anxiety and cause mania.
 WebMD also warns that SAMe may not be safe for people with diabetes and Parkinson’s disease.
 It may interact with painkillers, cough medicines, antidepressants, herbs (St. John’s wort), medications that treat diabetes and Parkinson’s.
 Since SAMe can affect blood vessels, it should be discontinued at least 2 weeks before any surgery.
 While no adverse effect were registered in pregnant women, it may not be safe for children and breastfeeding babies.

-Undenatured whey protein – undenatured whey proteins, which are an excellent source of bioavailable cysteine (or cystine, which is 2 cysteine molecules joined by disulfide bonds that can enter cells), vary greatly in purity, quality and biological activity, so this side effects review is based on Immunocal specifically because I am familiar with it the most.
+Undenatured whey protein – undenatured whey proteins are an excellent source of bioavailable cysteine (or cystine, which is 2 cysteine molecules joined by disulfide bonds that can enter cells), however, they do vary greatly in purity, quality and biological activity.

-People with specific whey protein hypersensitivity should not take Immunocal or any other undenatured whey protein (these are allergies to any or all of the bioactive proteins in whey - alpha-lactalbumin, beta-lactoglobulin, serum albumin, lactoferrin and immunoglobulins).
-Allergy to casein, the most common milk protein allergy, is not an issue with Immunocal as almost all casein is removed during preparation, only about 1.5% remain which should not be a problem.
-Other whey proteins may not be purified from casein to this extent.
-Immunocal is also legally lactose free (<1% remains).
-Other brands may still contain lactose which will cause gastrointestinal side effects in lactose intolerant people.
+People with specific whey protein hypersensitivity should not take undenatured whey protein supplements (these are allergies to any or all of the bioactive proteins in whey - alpha-lactalbumin, beta-lactoglobulin, serum albumin, lactoferrin and immunoglobulins).
+Allergy to casein and lactose, the most common milk allergies, may be an issue if not all casein and lactose are removed during preparation.
+These two allergens may cause gastrointestinal side effects in people with sensitivities.

-Since Immunocal is 90% pure protein (most other brands 70-90%), people on protein restricted diets should calculate it into their daily protein allowance.
-People with organ transplants or anyone on immunosuppressing medications should discuss Immunocal with their doctor, as it is proven to improve immune function.
+Since undenatured whey proteins are 70-90% pure protein, people on protein restricted diets should calculate it into their daily protein allowance.
+People with organ transplants or anyone on immunosuppressing medications should discuss supplementation with their doctor, as undenatured whey has been shown to improve immune function.
 Individuals with the autosomal‐recessive metabolic disorder cystinuria (excessive loss of cysteine in urine) are at higher risk of developing cysteine nephrolithiasis (kidney stones linked to this condition).